Your chocolate is good. Do your customers agree?

 In Achieving Deliciousness, we wrote about how consumers engage with content.
 They might be watching TV, working on their laptop, and browsing on their phone — all at the same time.
 And to them, this isn't a "multichannel" or "cross-channel" experience.
 It's life.
 It's normal.
 They expect a seamless experience all the time, and they don't care how hard it is for brands to deliver it.
 And this expectation isn't just from your customers — it's what your employees, colleagues, and partners expect, too.

-When we asked small and medium-sized businesses to grade themselves on the quality of the customer experience they offer, 10 percent gave themselves a 10 out of 10.
-Looking at it another way, 90 percent of companies we asked don't think their customer experience is as good as it could be.
+When we asked enterprise businesses to grade themselves on the quality of the customer experience they offer, 12 percent gave themselves a 10 out of 10.
+Looking at it another way, 88 percent of companies we asked don't think their customer experience is as good as it could be.

 Follow the recipe.

 One way or another, you need to create more content.
 The way to tackle this need is to have a plan.
-This may sound pretty basic, but according to our survey, 63 percent of small and medium businesses don't have a content strategy in place.
+This may sound pretty basic, but according to our enterprise survey, 41 percent of businesses don't have a content strategy in place.

 How you can create your own recipe.